Patrick has 45yrs experience within the 3 great esoteric streams - Daoist/Buddhist, Gnostic/Sufi & Indian/Himalayan.

-The further back in time we look the more obscure the history of Taiji becomes, yet from the study of this past two things become clear:
+The further back in time we look the more obscure the history of Taiji becomes, yet from the study of this past, 2 things become clear.

 1. The inner essence of Taiji flows down from genuine teachers to sincere pupils in unbroken chains.

 2. Each teacher must devise their own training system to express and pass on this impersonal inner teaching.

 The teaching must evolve outwardly or die inwardly.
 Yang Cheng-Fu developed the Yang Style Slow Form.
 Cheng Man-Ching created the Yang Short Form, and shifted the emphasis from fighting to internal harmonisation.
 Master Huang Xingxian created the Five Loosening Exercises, systematised 18 patterns of pushing-hands, and included the Sanfeng Quaiquan (Quick Fist) - a fighting fast form with ancient roots.
 While pupils under Master Huang's direction, we learnt and taught his system.
 Now, the training system we teach arises from our own individual understanding.